chungpq16/test-huggingface/README.md

 ### Customizing the Agent

-The `SimpleAgent` class in `src/agents/simple_agent.py` handles tool calling through pattern matching.
+The `SimpleAgent` class in `src/agents/simple_agent.py` handles tool calling through intelligent pattern matching.
 You can customize:

-- Tool call patterns
+- Tool call patterns and recognition
-- Response formatting
+- Response formatting and style
-- Error handling
+- Error handling and fallback behavior
-- Chat history management
+- Chat history management and context

 ### Configuration